 At first glance, green roofs seem to offer one of the most thorough and aesthetically pleasing marriages of green building form and content in the entire pantheon of green building techniques.
 Dorks like me will always love our insulation, and trendoid LEED Brain spendaholics will brag on their rooftop wind turbine, but green roofs manage to bridge that gap by offering a host of sustainability benefits while also looking pretty spectacular.
 The biggest green roof in New York City, for instance — or at least the biggest green roof that doesn’t aspire to being a farm — is this one, atop the Morgan Mail Processing Facility on 28th Street, which Preston Koerner profiled at Jetson Green.
 Click the link and you’ll see something that looks more like a lovelier-than-average park than it does like a grassy roof, and which is about as awesome a workplace perk as I can imagine.
 (At least until they invent a coffee machine that also dispenses scotch and flattery, which I assume is in the works and hope gets Energy Star certification) But considering that green roofs are probably the most beautiful non-architectural manifestation of green building that we’ve yet seen, and that New York City has worked hard to incentivize green roof construction with a property tax credit of up to $100,000, it’s both baffling and kind of sad that green roofs just aren’t catching on in New York City.

 “In New York City — where lawmakers and environmentalists had hoped the state green-roof law would make a major difference — the most popular vegetated roofs are atop schools and government buildings,” Nathanial Gronewold writes at E&E News.
 “While no one can say for sure how many green roofs can be found in the city, all agree the number is puny.
 And while new building design and energy conservation standards are quickly spreading here, there seems to be no fervor for green roofs.
-What is catching on is a cheaper, less glamorous solution: whitewash coating the heat-absorbing tar to deflect the sun’s energy away from the building, which can be redirected with the right wiring with materials from this website that offer the best solutions for this.
+What is catching on is a cheaper, less glamorous solution: whitewash coating the heat-absorbing tar to deflect the sun’s energy away from the building, which can be redirected with the right wiring materials and done by an expert electrician.
+You can find professionals from Aardvark Electric, Inc.